 The Resident Educator program is required by Ohio law, and is implemented at the local level.
 Please connect early in the school year with your Resident Educator Program Coordinator to begin completing your Resident Educator Program requirements.
 The Ohio Department of Education (ODE) maintains a website with educator licensure information.

-For more information, please go to: http://www.education.ohio.gov/Topics/Teaching/Licensure
+For the most current Resident Educator licensure and program information, please go to: www.education.ohio.gov/Topics/Teaching/Licensure

 Code of Conduct for Ohio Educators

 In fulfilling their obligations to the profession, educators shall act as follows: